microsoft/vscode-docs/docs/java/java-tutorial.md

 ### Using the Java runtime configuration wizard

-To help you configure VS Code for Java support, we provide a runtime configuration wizard.
+To help you configure VS Code for Java support, there is a runtime configuration wizard.
 You can launch the wizard by opening the **Command Palette** (`kb(workbench.action.showCommands)`) and typing the command **Java: Configure Java Runtime**, which will display the configuration user interface below.

 ![JDK Configuration](images/java-tutorial/jdk-config-wizard-overview.png)